Zagrios/bs-manager/README.md

 <div>
     <h2><b>Install Mods</b></h2>
     <span>
         <a href="https://github.com/Zagrios/bs-manager">BSManager</a> allows you to manage Beat Saber mods in a quick and easy way.
-It uses the BeatMod API to allow you to install, update or uninstall mods for each version of your collection.
+It uses the <a href="https://beatmods.com/#/">BeatMod API</a> to allow you to install, update or uninstall mods for each version of your collection.
 So the app can help you manage them efficiently.
     </span>
 </div>
 <br>